oolofsson/decision-trees/README.md

 It would be easiest to learn the MONK-3 dataset because it would be easier to see that every time a5 and a4 is 1 or every time a5 is not 4 and a2 is not 3 it would evaluate to true.

 ### Assignment 1
+_**Assignment 1**: The file dtree.py defines a function entropy which calculates the entropy of a dataset.
+Import this file along with the monks datasets and use it to calculate the entropy of the training datasets_.

 Dataset                | Entropy
 ----------------------------|-----------------------------